-Next time: Pine needles pose a problem, and I head to Mossel Bay to see Great White Sharks!
+Next time: I head to Mossel Bay to see Great White Sharks!
 You can read the series from the very beginning here.

 CHECK IT OUT!
 The first post of my Shamwari Series features in a new book, The Wildlife Blog Collection: a compilation of 70 amazing stories celebrating some of the most memorable, entrancing and exciting wildlife moments as told by top nature writers from across the globe.
 Order your copy here